big-unibo/DataPlatformDesign/README.md

 - `scenario_0/`: main directory of a scenario.
 - `scenario_0/configs/`: contains config files.
-  - `config.yml`: Stores the algorithm parameters (e.g. GraphDB ip address, ontologies namespaces, etc.);
+  - `config.yml`: Stores the algorithm parameters (e.g. GraphDB ip address, ontologies namespaces, ontologies paths for the scenario, etc.);
   - `repo-config.ttl`: Stores the GraphDB repository configs, such as the ruleset (default OWL-Max).
 - `scenario_0/input/`: defines scenario inputs.
   - `adds_constraint/`: represents additional constraints such as preferences and mandatories constraints.